owpengram/owpengram-android-client/README.md

 over an existing OwpenGram is an in-place update — your chats stay where they are.

+## 🚀 Try it without setting up anything

+We run a **public OwpenGram server**, and it is already built into this client — no address to type, no key to paste, no Docker.
+Install the APK, and on the server-selection screen at login tap **OwpenGram** instead of Telegram, then sign in as usual.

+That account sits alongside your Telegram one, so you can try the project without leaving anything behind.
+When you want your own server later, you add it in the same app and keep both.

 ## ✨ Why you'll like it

 - 🌐 **Multi-server** — add accounts on different servers and switch between them freely.